WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 -or-

-(1B) If using `wp-env`, you can start from any directory for your project; `wp-env` will use map it as a plugin directory for your site.
+(1B) If using `wp-env start`, you can work from any directory for your project; `wp-env` will map it as a plugin directory for your site.

 ### Generate Plugin Files